View All

 What is Six Sigma?

 Six Sigma is a quality management program that uses data to drive product and service improvement decisions.
 It is based on the premise that nearly all businesses have some level of waste in their manufacturing process, which can be reduced through careful analysis and implementation of corrective action.
-The Six Sigma methodology seeks to drive these reductions to less than 3.4 defects per million opportunities, a level of quality that government organisations can easily audit as meeting the standard for a controlled manufacturing/service environment.
+The steps of Six Sigma, known as DMAIC (Define, Measure, Analyze, Improve, and Control), help organizations systematically reduce defects to less than 3.4 per million opportunities.

 Importance of Six Sigma